ashwinprasadme/university-paderborn-beamer-template/README.md

     + Explore how to use this template to create your presentation by using various predefined slide examples

 3. Edit presentation metadata to match your own
-    + Open `presentation-details.tex` and edit details like author, title, preferred university defined color, etc...
+    + Open `presentation-details.tex` and edit details like author, title, etc...
-    + Change the color preference by choosing one of the official UPB colors (choices are listed in the file)
-        + E.g. `\newcommand{\upbcolor}{uni-green}`

 4. Use Empty presentation to start from scratch
     + Open `Empty-Presentation.tex` to start with an empty presentation